Fall is here and I have the perfect savory southwest quinoa salad to enjoy this autumn! Great for serving as a side dish, or the main!

 Finishing Off this Southwest Quinoa Salad

-Now that your vegetables are room temperature, your dressing is made, and your salad is waiting… let’s add in all the ingredients.
-Add in your vegetables to your salad base and toss.
-Then, add a light amount of dressing to the salad and toss to combine.
-You can always add more dressing, but you can’t add less once it’s in!
+Once your vegetables are at room temperature and the dressing is ready, add the vegetables to your salad base and toss.
+Drizzle a light amount of dressing over the salad and mix—remember, you can always add more but can't take it away!

 Fall Southwest Quinoa Salad